QGF-03

-The QGF-03 helmet (QGF03钢盔) is a combat helmet deployed by the Chinese People's Liberation Army in 2005.
-The helmet, like its predecessor the QGF-02, is made from a kevlar composite material and replaces older steel helmets such as the GK80 for frontline troops.
+The QGF-03 helmet (QGF03钢盔) is a combat helmet deployed by the People's Liberation Army in 2005.
+The helmet, like its predecessor the QGF-02, is made from a Kevlar composite material and replaces older steel helmets such as the GK80 for frontline troops.

 History

-The QG0-F03 is being replaced by the Type 15A helmet, based on a tender notice issued by the PLA on August 4, 2017.
+The QGF-03 is being replaced by the QGF-11 (Type 11) and the Type 15A helmet, based on a tender notice issued by the PLA on August 4, 2017.

 Development

-The QG-F03 helmet was a development from the first Chinese kevlar helmet, the QGF-02, first produced in 1994 and issued to units such as the PLA Hong Kong Garrison.
+The QGF-03 helmet was a development from the first Chinese kevlar helmet, the QGF-02, first produced in 1994 and issued to units such as the Hong Kong Garrison and the Macao Garrison.
 The QGF-02 was intended to be lighter than the existing steel helmets and ballistically equivalent to the US PASGT helmet.

+The development of the helmet was based on the Gefechtshelm M92.
+It later changed to use the MICH helmet as a basis.